HL7/davinci-epdx/source/pages/index.md

 See the [Table of Contents](toc.html) for more information.

 #### Latest Changes
+- (172) Minor changes to Encounter table of US Core Essential fields.
 - (171) Add example of ADT to FHIR conversion.
 - (170) Remove Patient/$everything support.
 Retain Patient/[ID]/$everything.
 - (168) Refine Patient-everything operation details: section 3-4-3.
 Update Credits section